Best Lawyers Recognizes 44 Lowndes Attorneys in 2022, Five Named Lawyer of the Year

 August 19, 2021

-A shareholder in the Real Estate practice, Bill Beckett concentrates on Developments of Regional Impact, land use and zoning, as well as real estate transactions, development and finance.
+Bill Beckett is a shareholder concentrating on Developments of Regional Impact, land use and zoning, as well as real estate transactions, development and finance.

-Bill also served as Vice Chairman of the Orlando Orange County Expressway Authority, and has often assisted clients with transportation issues, particularly with public and private partnerships involving infrastructure improvements.
+In addition, Bill served as vice chairman of the Orlando Orange County Expressway Authority.
+He has often assisted clients with transportation issues, particularly with public and private partnerships involving infrastructure improvements.

 Jackie Bozzuto has extensive experience mapping out strategies for real estate development and finance for the hospitality industry and beyond.
 She has also assisted clients with acquiring portfolios out of bankruptcy estates, as well as multi-site and multi-state purchases and sales.